i3uex/CompareML/README.md

 ### 2.4 Providers Modules

 This module contains the implementations of the classification Decision Forest, XXX algorithms and the regression XXX algorithms using Scikit Learn.
 It makes use of the *sklearn* library to build and evaluate the models and the *pandas* library to manipulate data using its *DataFrame* data structure and functions.
-This module encloses a web service that communicates with the Back-end receiving the algorithms that need to be used to build models and the inputs of the experiment.
-When the experiments are carried out, the results are sent back to the Back-end main module.
+These modules receive as inputs the algorithms that need to be used to build models, the providers, and the training and evaluation datasets.
+When the experiments are carried out, the results are sent back to the Back-end main application module.

-The functionalities of the machine learning providers *i.e.*, the experiments carried out using each provider's libraries, data structures and functions are recommended to be isolated in microservices making it easier to update the algorithms, maintain the code, add new providers or delete them, in line with a microservice-based architecture.
+The functionalities of the machine learning providers, i.e., the experiments carried out using each provider's libraries, data structures and functions are isolated within the server-side to facilitate its development.